abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     - `file` needed for -i (information) option
     - `ldd` needed for -de (dependencies) option
 ## Limitation
-  - Can't be used multiply in one-liner shell CLI separated by Bash command terminator `;`, only first invocation can work
+  - Can't be used multiply in one-liner shell script only the first invocation can work
   - Can't be used as alias
   - Default setting globstar is off must not be changed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search of which otherwise search pattern invocation is completely fine